SvenStudios

 Bridal crew

-The Dana Villas wedding ceremony location is a wonderul vantage point, overlooking the entirety of the Santorini caldera – caused by an ancient volcanic eruption.
-There is a purpose built wooden arbour that covers where the bride and groom stand while having a stunning viewpoint to the waters below.
+There is a purpose built wooden arbour that covers where the bride and groom stand during wedding ceremones, while having a stunning viewpoint to the waters below.
 It’s conveniently located amongst some of the more upper scale hotel accomodations available on the island, and also withing short walking distance to the center of the town of Thera.
+The space allows for an intimate wedding ceremony with no compromise.

 Groom looking for bride